aminoa/PPLM/README.md

+# Tweets R Us

+This project encompasses two parts.
+One involves the generation of tweets based on a specific sentiment.
+This uses the PPLM library.
+The second part involves creating a visualization of the tweets over time.
+This uses the D3 library via D3blocks and D3graph.

+Original README follows.

 # PPLM

 This repository contains code to run the Plug and Play Language Model (PPLM), as described in this **[blog post](https://eng.uber.com/pplm)** and **[arXiv paper](https://arxiv.org/abs/1912.02164)**.
 A **[demo](https://transformer.huggingface.co/model/pplm)** and **[Colab notebook](https://colab.research.google.com/drive/1Ux0Z4-ruiVtJ6jUk98uk6FqfvGHCOYL3)** are also available.